AckerlyXu/heima/articles/active-directory/connect/active-directory-aadconnect-get-started-custom.md

 Before you start installing Azure AD Connect, make sure to [download Azure AD Connect](http://go.microsoft.com/fwlink/?LinkId=615771) and complete the pre-requisite steps in [Azure AD Connect: Hardware and prerequisites](active-directory-aadconnect-prerequisites.md).
 Also make sure you have required accounts available as described in [Azure AD Connect accounts and permissions](active-directory-aadconnect-accounts-permissions.md).

-If customized settings does not match your topology, for example to upgrade DirSync, see [related documentation](#related-documentation) for other scenarios.

 ## Custom settings installation of Azure AD Connect
 ### Express Settings
 On this page, click **Customize** to start a customized settings installation.